uv-cpp/s3client/README.markdown

 When disabling S3v4 signing the library can be used as a generic HTTP client library.

-Work to enable multi-level asynchronous operations is in ongoing: each thread will be using async I/O for sending multiple requests.
+Work to enable multi-level asynchronous operations is ongoing: each thread will be using async I/O for sending multiple concurrent requests.

+Parallel upload/download using MPI and integration with ADIOS are being experimented as well in separate repositories.

 ## Applications